Planning Permission

 www.planningportal.co.uk is also a good website to get familiar with the guidelines whatever your development.
 But to be more specific the best place is your local authority’s planning permissions section.

-Interactive information on planning portal, you can select you building and go into detail on each section of your building of what building regulations you have to follow and what works you will need to apply for planning permissions, as well as suggesting to make your house greener( eco friendly).
+Interactive information on the planning portal, you can select your building and go into detail on each section of your building of what building regulations you have to follow and what works you will need to apply for planning permissions, as well as suggestions to make your house greener(eco-friendly).